Ebad-S/QUT/README.md

 ## Assignments

 Details about assignments....

-- For more details, visit the assignment page on Canvas:
+- more details, visit on (Canvas) [Assignment 1: Programming exercises](https://canvas.qutonline.edu.au/courses/1665/assignments/7662)
-<a href="https://canvas.qutonline.edu.au/courses/1665/assignments/7662" target="_blank">visit the assignment page on Canvas</a>.

 <!-- - [Assignment 2: Title](path/to/assignment2) -->

 *... more assignments will be added as they are given ...*